spacetelescope/specviz/docs/source/viewer.rst

 #.
 Select the layer from "Layers" list (if you have multiple).
 #.
 Click on the "rectangle" icon on the top left of the plot.
 An adjustable
    rectangle will appear on plot display.
 #.
-Click and drag the edges to adjust dispersion coverage.
+Click and drag the edges to adjust wavelength coverage.
 As the region
-   changes, basic statistics under "Statistic" on top right of the viewer will also update accordingly.
+   changes, basic statistics in the "Statistics" window on bottom left of the viewer
+    will also update accordingly.
 #.
 Click inside the rectangle and drag to reposition it without resizing.
 #.
 Click the left-most "knife" button under "Layers" (bottom left of the left
    panel) to create a new layer slice from the ROI.